CasuallyPassingBy/Maths-Notes-md/Notes/Partitions of Unity.md

 **Prop:** If $\cal U$ be a normal cover of a topological space $X$, then $\cal U$ has a $\sigma$-discrete open refinement.

 **Prop:** If a cover $\cal U$ of a topological space $X$ has a $\sigma$-locally finite open refinement consisting of cozero sets, then $\cal U$ is a normal cover.

+**Embeddability of Compact Manifolds:** Every compact manifold is homeomorphic toa subset of some Euclidean space.